chriskrycho/v4.chriskrycho.com/2014/next-gen-vcs.txt

 Date: 2014-10-16 21:45
 Tags: software development
 Edited: 2014-10-20 07:25
-Description: The current state of affairs with version control is a mess.
+Summary: The current state of affairs with version control is a mess.
 Things we can get right next time around.

 The current state of affairs in version control systems is a mess.
 To be sure, software development is *far* better with *any* of the distributed version